Humana Case Study

 -

-Documented flows and states in Figma and SharePoint
+Documented task flows, states, and edge cases in Figma and SharePoint

 -